LibreQoE/LibreQoS/docs/SystemRequirements/Compute.md

 ## System Requirements
-### VM or physical server
+### Physical server
-* Using a dedicated, physical server for LibreQoS is highly recommended.
+* LibreQoS requires a dedicated, physical x86 device.
-* For VMs, NIC passthrough is required for optimal throughput and latency (XDP vs generic XDP).
-Using Virtio / bridging is much slower than NIC passthrough.
-Virtio / bridging should not be used for large amounts of traffic.
+* While it is technically possible to run LibreQoS in  VM, it is not officially supported, and comes at a significant 30% performance penalty (even when using NIC passthrough).
+For VMs, NIC passthrough is required for throughput above 1 Gbps (XDP vs generic XDP).

 ### CPU
 * 2 or more CPU cores